How To Grow Your Professional Network

-Networking and building your contact book is a good way to start.
+Networking and building your contact book is an excellent way to start.
 Realistically speaking, with no money to spend on promotion your audience as well as the existing network could be used as a promotional medium.
 You could start a process of building your audience/network online.
-Usually, discussion forums are a good place to take off.
+Usually, discussion forums are an excellent place to take off.

 Do your research and find a few forums that are dedicated to the area of your interest.
 You can either start a new conversation thread on the forum or if you feel you need to get a better sense of what the specific forum is about, begin with replying to other members’ posts.

 An important rule that applies to discussion forums is a core purpose of their existence is to help other members.